Approximating Hessian matrices using Bayesian inference: a new approach for quasi-Newton methods in stochastic optimization: Approximating the Hessian and its inverse using Bayesian inference

+To avoid ill-conditioning, we need a large enough regularization parameter $\rho$, but not too large since it introduces bias in the posterior maximizer.
+Also, the bias given by the log-barriers grows with $\beta$, the logarithmic barrier parameter; but a small $\beta$ negatively impacts the smoothness of the posterior distribution.
+We opt to keep $\rho$ fixed and use an interior-point central-path method \cite[Section 11.2.2]{boyd2004convex} to decrease the parameter $\beta$; the solution $\hat{\bs{B}}_k(\beta)$ of the approximated problem

 converges to the solution $\bs{B}_k^*$ of \eqref{eq:subproblem} as $\beta \downarrow 0$.
 Thus, we start with a large $\beta$ and a large tolerance $tol$ and perform optimization until the norm of the gradient of the log posterior is below $tol$.
 Then, we decrease both $\beta$ and $tol$ by a factor $\gamma$ and repeat the process.
 This procedure is repeated until the desired tolerance is achieved with the desired $\beta$.
 To minimize the negative log posterior for a given $\beta$, we use the Newton-CG method with backtracking-Armijo line search; we use the conjugate gradient method to find the Newton direction and then the backtracking-Armijo to find a step size.
-To use the Newton-CG, we need the gradient of $\cl{L}$ with respect to $\bs{B}$ and the directional derivative of the gradient of $\cl{L}$ with respect to $\bs{B}$ in the direction of any arbitrary symmetric matrix $\bs{V} \in \bb{R}^{d_{\bs{\xi}}} \times \bb{R}^{d_{\bs{\xi}}}$.
+Therefore, to use the Newton-CG, we need the gradient of $\cl{L}_k$ with respect to $\bs{B}$ and the directional derivative of the gradient of $\cl{L}_k$ with respect to $\bs{B}$ in the direction of any arbitrary symmetric matrix $\bs{V} \in \bb{R}^{d_{\bs{\xi}}} \times \bb{R}^{d_{\bs{\xi}}}$.
 The pseudo-code for the minimization of the negative log posterior is presented in Algorithm \ref{alg:find_map}.
+We use the central-path method to decrease $\beta$ and $tol$ every step outer loop, indexed as $i$ in Algorithm 1.
+In lines 6 to 10, we have the Newton-CG method, where, each iteration, the conjugate gradient method is used to find the approximate Newton direction $\bs{D}$ and a backtracking-Armijo line-search is used to find the step size.

-Next, we will present how to compute $\nabla_{\bs{B}} \cl{L}(\hat{\bs{B}}_k; \beta)$ and $\delta_{\bs{V}} \nabla_{\bs{B}} \cl{L}(\hat{\bs{B}}_k; \beta)$ for any symmetric $\bs{V} \in \bb{R}^{d_{\bs{\xi}}} \times \bb{R}^{d_{\bs{\xi}}}$.
-Note that, since $\bs{B}$ is a matrix, $\nabla_{\bs{B}} \cl{L}$ and $\delta_{\bs{V}} \nabla_{\bs{B}} \cl{L}$ are also symmetric matrices of the same dimensions of $\bs{B}$.
+Next, we will present how to compute $\nabla_{\bs{B}} \cl{L}_k(\hat{\bs{B}}_k; \beta)$ and $\delta_{\bs{V}} \nabla_{\bs{B}} \cl{L}_k(\hat{\bs{B}}_k; \beta)$ for any symmetric $\bs{V} \in \bb{R}^{d_{\bs{\xi}}} \times \bb{R}^{d_{\bs{\xi}}}$.
+Note that, since $\bs{B}$ is a matrix, $\nabla_{\bs{B}} \cl{L}_k$ and $\delta_{\bs{V}} \nabla_{\bs{B}} \cl{L}_k$ are also symmetric matrices of the same dimensions of $\bs{B}$.